HMAS Alatna

-HMAS Alatna (AM 1475) was a motor launch that served in the Royal Australian Navy from 1944, until its sinking following a collision in the Balabac Strait on New Years Day 1946.
+HMAS Alatna (AM 1475) was a motor launch that served in the Royal Australian Navy as a reconnaissance and transport vessel during World War II and the post war period, until her sinking following a collision in the Balabac Strait on New Years Day 1946.

 Design and construction

 Alatna was built in Sydney by Lars Halvorsen & Sons Pty Ltd in 1943, initially as an Army motor launch, before being transferred to the Navy along with her sister ships, Karina, Misima and Nyanie to serve with the Services Reconnaissance Department (SRD).
 She was a plywood vessel 62 ft in length, armed with three Vickers machine guns, carried a crew of 8 and could reach 20 kn from her three diesel engines.

 Service

 Alatna was commissioned on 2 February 1944 in Sydney under the command of Lieutenant Hubert Edward ‘Ted’ Carse, RANVR, before travelling to Darwin, where she was taken under command by Sub Lieutenant William McLeod, RANVR on 10 March.
 She was intended to serve alongside MV Krait with the SRD, landing special forces onto Timor and other islands to the north of Australia.
 Her initial commanding officer Carse had previously commanded Krait during Operation Jaywick, a covert special forces raid on Singapore in September 1943.
 However after exploring reefs and islets in the Timor Sea throughout March, looking for suitable supply dumps for the SRD.
 She was quickly found to be unsuitable for the task.

 Alatna's plywood hull often leaked, and her engines were unreliable, leading to her spending April through June in Darwin undergoing repairs.
 Repairs soon became a running problem for the vessel, with two missions to Ashmore Reef and Rote Island in July and August ending in failure due to bad weather and engine problems.
 She would return for maintenance regularly over the next six months, with Sub Lieutenant Thomas Dann, RANVR assuming command on 27 January 1945.

 By March 1945, a major re-fit of Alatna was undertaken, with her hull and engines fixed or replaced.
 As well as new telegraph equipment fitted.
 By August, she was ready to join the fleet again, joining a convoy to Morotai in modern day Indonesia on 21 August.
 Joining her were HMA ships Grass Snake, Sea Snake, sister ship Karina and Krait, as well as the British minesweeper HMS 2046.
 While fighting on Morotai had ceased on 15 August, the waters between Darwin and Morotai were still under Japanese control.